VRConservation/fbabook/_sources/chapters/resilience.md

 # Resilience Gap

-Veenu King, Michael Kent | New Leaf Climate Partners
+Veenu King and Michael Kent | New Leaf Climate Partners

 ## Abstract
 This chapter explores fuel reduction needs to decrease risks of severe wildfire for private forest owners in low-income communities in California.
 The spatial analysis combines poverty data, land ownership, and landscape treatment needs at the census and county levels.